Case Studies for Applications of Blockchain to Financial Services

 Blockchain plays another role by making possess more secure and managed efficiently in fintech sector.

 In terms of specific examples of Blockchain applications within banking, several use cases exist already.
-These include KYC, Payments and Trade Finance and many banks are already piloting Blockchain in these areas:
+These include KYC, Payments and Trade Finance and many banks are already piloting Blockchain in these areas

 1. KYC and identity management